Fast Ewald summation for electrostatic potentials with arbitrary periodicity

 \subsection{Truncation error}

 Truncation errors in Ewald methods are introduced due to the truncation of interactions in the real space sum or truncation of Fourier modes in the $k$-space sum.
-Denoting by $\varepsilon$, as a measure of accuracy, we define the root mean square error (rms) as
+As a measure of accuracy, we define the root mean square (rms) error as